You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Planning Your Trip To Croatia – So, Is Croatia Expensive To Visit

-Yes and no. It’s good to remember that, like many countries, Croatia has differences in prices between rural and urban areas.
-Dubrovnik, for example, is a popular city-break destination, which is reflected in the prices there—in fact, it’s one of the most expensive places in Croatia, with polished hotels and high-end dining to match.
+Yes and no. It’s worth remembering that, like many countries, Croatia has price differences between rural and urban areas.
+Dubrovnik, for example, is a popular city-break destination, reflected in its prices—in fact, it’s one of the most expensive places in Croatia, with polished hotels and high-end dining to match.

 That doesn’t mean you can’t experience places like Split or Dubrovnik on a budget.
-Compared to other European cities such as London or Paris, Croatia’s big cities are relatively affordable.
+Compared to other European cities such as London or Paris, Croatia’s big cities are relatively affordable (though it varies by season and neighborhood).

 Quick Costs Overview (More Details Below)